 Kulgam was in the news regarding the recent excavation of a new archaeological site in a nearby village called Kutbal which has yielded signs of having been home to a first-century civilization as some artifacts belonging to the period of Kushana kings appeared in Kulgam district.
 The plateau of Kutbal was once considered a scenic city in the Kushan period.
 The stamped tiles, which were excavated from the site, indicated the taste and living standard of the people of first century AD.These excavations speak of high culture, civic sense, social norms and art of the people living in first century AD.

 The Kutbal site and its findings, which belong to the Kushana period, are more significant in view of several religious and artistic practices that had flourished then and had travelled to far off places in the subcontinent.
-Further excavation has been stopped due to prevailing political unrest in valley and is believed that further findings will reveal magnificent history of Kashmir.

 The old Kulgam is situated on the banks of “Kaval”.
 The topography of Kulgam is.
 The lower portion is situated on the banks of Kaval, offshoot of river Vashiv.
 Almost all offices are functioning in this area.
 A scenic nullaha Vashiv irrigates the fertile lands of Kulgam area.
 Kulgam is called the granery of Kashmir Vally.
 Kulgam is famous being the first seat of missionaries of Islam as before Hazrat Sayeed Ali Hamdani, he sent Sayeed Mohmmad Hussain SImnani to Kashmir to preach for Islam.
 Sayeed Simnani chose Kulgam as a permanent seat.
 It is the place where Salar Sanz father of Sheikh Noor-ud-Din wali embraced Islam and was renamed Salar ud-din, Salar resides at Khee Jogipora Mohmad pora 7 kilometres (4 mi) from Kulgam and was married to Sadder, a daughter of Kota rajas of Daderkot.
 It was due to the efforts of sayeed simnani this marriage took place.
 Kulgam is an important place in south Kashmir.
 Kulgam connects, and its boundaries touch, all the three districts Shopian, Pulwama, and Anantnag of south Kashmir.
 The topography of Kulgam is scenic, and it is surrounded on all sides by small streams ‘orchards; paddy farms and a scenic Kerwaha with a big portion of plan area and fields.